unicode-org/conformance/README.md

 * Test verification uses ICU version information in the test output files for matching with the corresponding expected results.
 Verification output appears in the testResults subdirectory for each node, e.g. testOutput/rust/icu71.

+* Schema checking uses explict descriptions of the data to be generated and used in Conformance Testing.
+These include formats for test data, verification data, and test output files.

+### Terminology for Conformance Testing

+* **Platform: a library or softward that is executed to produce expected output such as formatted text.
+Examples include ICU4C, ICU4X, and NodeJS.

+* **Component**: a type of test such as collation, list format, or plural rules.
+Each platform may implement test for one or more compoenets.

+* **Version: ICU and CLDR are released periodically with updated data and new capabilities.
+ICU version are two digit numbers with optional fractilan part, e.g., ICU76 or CLDR76.
+A platform usually is implemented withusing multiple ICU versions.

 ## Architectural Overview